mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot.md

 <!-- # Open Call for pilot projects for access to the Helmi quantum computer -->

-Update 11.05.2023: The pilot phase is expected to be extended until the end of August 2023.
+Update 11.05.2023: The pilot phase is expected to run until 31 August 2023.
 {: .notice--info}

 *Pilot access to the Helmi quantum computer is now open for users from Finnish higher-education